-Investors tend to forget the important role that these bonds perform.
-Of primary importance is that these bonds, which these days offer similar returns to cash, provide optionality to investors i.e. when markets do crash if investors are 100% invested in equity with no bonds or cash they provide the necessary liquidity to take more risk.
+Investors tend to forget the important role that bonds perform.
+Of primary importance is that government bonds, which these days offer similar returns to cash, provide optionality to investors i.e. when markets crash, if investors are 100% invested in equity with no bonds or cash, they provide the necessary liquidity to take more risk and "buy the dip".

-Furthermore, when equity markets fall sharply, they have historically provided uncorrelated or inversely correlated returns as investors move risky assets into the safer government bonds.
+Furthermore, when equity markets fall sharply, bonds have historically provided uncorrelated or inversely correlated returns as investors move risky assets into the safer government bonds causing yields to drop and bond prices to rise.

-The final important role in our opinion is that if deflation were ever to rear its head, bonds provide strong protection against deflation as they retain their value.
+The final important role is that if deflation were ever to rear its head, bonds provide strong protection against deflation as their value rises in real terms.

-At Omba our view is that given the above one should, if the mandate is long term enough (e.g.>10years), hold primarily equities.
-However, each investor's other exposures away from their investable portfolio differ and we find that if they primarily hold large concentrations to private companies (i.e. private equity) or large single listed stocks which can't be easily sold, and which may also be in a riskier currency, they tend to prefer moderate risk portfolios which invest in more bonds and cash.
-Our range of bonds and cash in such moderate portfolios is a high as 70% and as low as 30%.
-The next important point is that we believe global portfolios should have global currency exposure and as such holding high quality bonds in other currencies outside of your base currency can also have merit, for example, Chinese Government Bonds.
-Furthermore, given the strong demonstration of the Federal Reserve and ECB to support US and European corporate bond markets we have an inclination to also revisit strategic holdings of corporate bonds in portfolios.
+At Omba our view is that if the mandate is sufficiently long term (e.g.>10years), investors should hold primarily equities.
+However, each investor's exposures, aside from their investable portfolio, differ.
+We find that if they primarily hold large concentrations to private companies (i.e. private equity) or large single listed stocks which can't be easily sold (and which may also be in a riskier currency) they tend to prefer moderate risk portfolios which allocate greater proportions to bonds and cash.
+Our range of bonds and cash in such moderate portfolios is as high as 70% and as low as 30%.
+The next important point is that we believe global portfolios should have global currency exposure and, therefore, holding high quality bonds in other currencies outside of your base currency has merit.
+Another important benefit of government bonds over cash is that instead of holding excess cash on bank balance sheets (thus implicitly taking bank credit risk) you hold government securities which would be (hopefully) segregated from the bank balance sheet in terms of client money rules and thus ring-fenced.
+We all know what happened to Lehman Brothers, Bear

-The next important point is that we believe global portfolios should have global currency exposure and as such holding high quality bonds in other currencies outside of your base currency can also have merit, for example, Chinese Government Bonds.
+The next important point is that we believe global portfolios should have global currency exposure and, therefore, holding high quality bonds in other currencies outside of your base currency has merit.

-8. Is the investment process you run active or passive or a combination and why?
+8 | Is the investment process you run active or passive or a combination and why?